mbdavid/LiteDB/src/content/docs/Object-Mapping.md

 When `GetCollection<T>` is called, it tries to create instances of `T` by searching for a constructor in the following order:

 * First, it searches for a constructor with `BsonCtorAttribute`
-* Then, it searches for a parameterless constructor
+* Then, it searches for a parameterless constructor (and assumes all serialized fields are public and all serialized properties have public setters)
 * Finally, it searches for a constructor whose parameters names match with the names of the fields in the document

 Please note that all the parameters in the constructor annotated with `BsonCtorAttribute` must be of a simple type, `BsonDocument` or `BsonArray`.